agamm/eze/README.md

 ```
 - `json` - json encode
 - `jsond` - json decode
+- `csv` - dict/list to csv
+- `csvd` - decode a csv file/string into a dict.

 ### IO
 - `write` - write something to a file